susanjibo/aquarium-example/README.md

 The `getNotepad` argument allows a parent tree to prepopulate a Subtree's notepad.
 This is how behavior trees can pass arguments to a subtree.
 The **beahviors/10-subtrees/choose-animation.bt** plays an animation according to a property on its notepad.
 This notepad property is set by its parent tree.

 Subtrees can also return result.
 Every tree has a `result` object scoped to a single `.bt` file.
 Any function argument can add properties to this object.
 When the tree returns, its parent tree will get that result object.
 This is how behavior trees deal with return values.
-So imagine you have a subtree called `get-persons-name.bt`.
+So imagine you have a subtree called `get-persons-name.bt`: that subtree may be highly complex and encapsulate a range of behaviors such as voice recognition, facial identification, and simply asking someone what their name is.
+From the point of view of the parent tree, the mechanism by which that subtree obtains a person's name is a black box, but the end result is that that subtree returns the appropriate information.

+## 11: Succeed Decorators

+Succeed decorators force a behavior to succeed.
+It might force success from an emitted event from an animation or emitter, a conditional, or a timeout.
+More sophisticated success decorators might succeed a behavior if Jibo hears "Hey Jibo", or any arbitrary parsed rule.

+In this example, there are three subtrees which all point to the idle behavior tree, which never succeeds unless decorated or explicitly stopped by a parent.
+The first subtree succeeds after 5 seconds, then the robot zeros itself, blinks and plays a sound.
+The second subtree succeeds when an event is emitted from the `emitter` object available globally.
+The third subtree saves when it started and forces success after a period of time.

+## 12: StartOn Decorators

+Decorators can also control when a behavior starts.

+`StartOnAnimEvent` was introduced in example 3, and prevents its behavior from starting until an event from an animation is dispatched.

+`StartOnCondition` is the most generic and flexible of the StartOn decorators, and will only start an event when the `condition` argument returns `true`.
+In this example, the `PlayAudio` behavior is started after a random amount of time between 2 and 6 seconds.
+The second `PlayAudio` behavior only starts after the `start` event is emitter from the global emitter.